irhum/GraphFlux.jl/README.md

 This "running head first into a problem" may be a tad strange, but it also ensures that this library, as it matures[^1] will become one whose API is best suited to solve a wide range of research problems (instead of trying to force problems through an overengineered API).

 [^1]: (*If* GraphFlux.jl matures.
 I'm not above killing my projects if I find they're not as promising as initially anticipated.
 Right now, I definitely hope this survives!)

+### Update: why this got killed
+* Training Neural ODEs is, quite simply, very slow, and did not result in a corresponding increase in performance on graph classification tasks to be worth the tradeoff.
+* GeometricFlux.jl is already covering most of the regular use cases, so a duplication effort seems like a not great idea.